 Room On The Broom by Julia Donaldson is a classic and I have never included it in a book list before because I felt EVERYONE knew this book, but I have suggested it recently to a few younger teachers who weren’t familiar with it, so I had to add it.
 This witch and her cat are so far from spooky that this is a great Halloween book for young kids who are easily scared and the message is one about friendship and making room for everyone.

 Go Away, Big Green Monster! by Ed Emberley.
+I love this book so much and it’s perfect for this list of Halloween books for preschoolers.
 Through the use of die-cut pages, a scary monster is created page by page.
 But once the monster is complete the reader tells it “You don’t scare me!
-So go away…” Now each page removes a piece of the scary monster until the end “and don’t come back.”
+So go away” Now each page removes a piece of the scary monster until the end “and don’t come back.”
 As the child creates and then destroys the monster in the book, page by page, they see that the monster isn’t as scary as they thought.
 This great interactive approach gives children control of the monster and hopefully helps them to understand and control their own fears.

 If You’re A Monster And You Know It by Rebecca and Ed Emberley is such a great monster book for families with kids of various ages.
 This book is a fun rearrangement of the classic children’s song “If You Are Happy And You Know It” with appropriately monsterish sounds and actions.
 The illustrations with are all cut paper collages steal the show, and you will find yourself reading/ singing along with the book only to go back for a second detailed look at each page.
 The monsters aren’t super scary, but they aren’t fluffy and cute which makes them a perfect match for kids that like monsters but aren’t up to really be scared.